 Our water supply consists of three infiltration galleries, located just outside the Village.
 The ground water infiltrates into the galleries and is gravity fed into the pump house.
+The ground water source supplying the Village was determined to be "Ground Water Under the Direct Influence" of surface water.
+This means that the ground water source is receiving direct surface water recharge.

-Here the water is disinfected with sodium hypochlorite.
-Zinc orthophosphate and sodium hydroxide are used for corrosion control and pH adjustment in the distribution system.
+In January of 2021 a new water filtration system was put into service.
+This filtration system consists of 2 filter trains.
+Each train houses one set each of 20-micron filters, 5-micron filters, and 1-micron absolute filters.
+Prior to this filtration system the water is disinfected with sodium hypochlorite.
+Zinc orthophosphate and sodium hydroxide are used for corrosion control and pH adjustment in the distribution system and are added after filtration.
 No other chemicals are used in the treatment process.
-Alternating pumps send the water directly into the distribution system, excess water is sent to the 500,000-gallon water storage tank.
+Alternating pumps send the water through the filtration system and then into the distribution system, excess water is sent to the 500,000-gallon water storage tank.